+- Headsets shall integrate a MEMS analog microphone.

 - The remote microphone shall be located 120-160 mm from the center of a headset driver when worn by the user.

-- There shall be six wires originating from the plug attaching the device to the headset, corresponding to the following signals:
+- There shall be six wires originating from the plug attaching the device to the headset, carrying the corresponding signals:

 - Right Driver

 - Right Return

 - Left Driver

 - Left Return

 - Microphone Bias

 - Microphone Return

-- All signals shall be run separately to their respective components.
+- Signals shall run independently to their respective components.

 - There shall be three physical remote buttons for Volume Up, Volume Down, and Center button functions.